secnonsense/hs.go/README.md

 hs -t < run the web server in HTTPS mode with the integrated self-signed certificate and key

 hs -c < delete the self-signed cert and key from the current directory

+hs -f filename < server up a file over HTTP (or HTTPS with -t)